 Contact Paul Davis for all your property damage needs.
 (724) 758-6540

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as it is possible.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are some tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Remove as much standing water as possible, using a mop or towels.
 (Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.